NeuroHackademy2025/llm-heuristics/README.md

 - [HeuDiConv](https://heudiconv.readthedocs.io/) team for the DICOM-BIDS conversion tool
 - [Meta](https://ai.meta.com/) for the Llama models
-- [Hugging Face](https://huggingface.co/) for the Transformers library
+- [Hugging Face](https://huggingface.co/) for the Transformers library and model hosting

 ## Support